cooper-a/lingo-share/README.md

 1. Windows: Install Node Version Manager (https://github.com/coreybutler/nvm-windows/releases) `nvm install 16`
 1. Inside the `/lingo-share` directory `npm install` to download dependencies
 1. Run `npm start` to start the development server

+## Feedback

+We welcome your feedback on LingoShare.
+Please feel free to contact us with any comments, suggestions or feedback you may have.
+Also feel free to create a github issue or PR for any platform enhancements!